 We simply need to ask the right questions.

 Why does this need to be done right now?
 How can we do it better, with less effort?
 What could we do differently to achieve a similar outcome?

 Start operating from the perspective that you can change your situation and you’ll begin to ask the right questions.

 Hard workers have many good qualities, but sometimes just working harder can cause more harm than good.
 It’s time to start thinking differently and working more effectively, rather than just working harder, for longer.

 What do you think?
 Do you agree or disagree?
-Leave a comment below or visit the Thoughtful Leader Forum and tell your story!
+Leave a comment below and let all the Thoughtful Leaders know!